Are your breasts tender each month?

 12 Ways to flush out excessive estrogen

-• invest in plastic-free storage containers and remove foods from them right away
+• Invest in plastic-free storage containers and remove food from them right away

 • Skip herbicides and pesticides when gardening